abreits/rxjs-supersets/projects/rxjs-supersets/src/super-set/README.md

 ### `subsets.empty(subSetId: SubSetId): void`
 <ul><li style="list-style-type: none;">

-Removes the subSetId from the `subSet` property of all items in the `SuperSet`.
+Removes the subSetId from the `subSet` property of all entries in the `SuperSet`.

-If the resulting item `subSet` property is empty (it is no longer member of a subSet), the item is also deleted.
+If the resulting entry `subSet` property is empty (it is no longer member of a subSet), the entry is also deleted.
 Sends an update to the subscribers of the `subset.delta$` involved and to subscribers of the `SuperSet.delta$` itself.